arvindsankar/CourseProject/README.md

 ·   	date: tweet date
 ·   	polarity: sentiment of tweet.
 Either 1 or 0
 ·   	fulltweet: the text of the tweet
 For creating the models suggest running the notebook provided under the notebook folder.
 Start Jupyter notebook.
-Go to notebook (K_load_preprocess_training.ipynb) and start to run it- https://github.com/arvindsankar/CourseProject/tree/main/notebook.
+Go to notebook (K_load_preprocess_training.ipynb) and start to run it.
 The notebook can be run in a step wise manner as directed here - https://github.com/arvindsankar/CourseProject/tree/main/notebook
 Install dependencies if there are any issues or errors installing using requirements.txt

 ```console